department-of-veterans-affairs/va.gov-team/platform/accessibility/accessibility-test-credentials-template.md

 # Accessibility Test Credentials Template

 So you're ready for an accessibility review as part of your wider staging review.
 Outstanding!
-In order to ensure the accessibility review goes smoothly, please make a copy of this template and save it to your your team's [platform accessibility folder](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/tree/master/platform/accessibility) on the [va.gov-team-sensitive](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive) repository.
+In order to ensure the accessibility review goes smoothly, please make a copy of this template and your [accessibility test cases](#link-to-test-cases).
+Save them to the [va.gov-team-sensitive](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/) repository.

 Please include as much information as you can.
 There is no such thing as over-communicating!
 Each section has comments that look like this: